sanjaykatla/Notes/System_Design/8_Designing_A_Unique_ID_Generator.md

 across multiple databases with minimal delay is challenging.

+Multiple options can be used to generate unique IDs in distributed systems.
+The options we considered are:

+1. Multi-master replication
+2. Universally unique identifier (UUID)
+3. Ticket server
+4. Twitter snowflake approach

 ## Multi-Master Replication

 > This approach uses database auto increment feature.
 Instead of increasing